 Likewise, knowing the total demand within a given service area helps determine the quantities of optical equipment in carrier serving offices.
 After accounting for demand and projected utilization, the equipment can be sized efficiently to avoid under-sizing and deploying excess capacity.

-Consider terrain & geography factors
+Step 4: Consider terrain & geography factors

 Knowledge of terrain and geography in a service area helps determine when to apply cost for aerial, and underground cables and to also know when rock, water, or steep slopes may be encountered contributing to higher costs.
 Demand locations and the roads that are run by the locations can be compared to terrain maps that identify areas requiring an additional cost.